marcelmay/assertj-prometheus-metrics/README.md

         .hasType(INFO)
         .hasTypeOfInfo()
         .hasSampleSize(1)
-        .hasSampleValue("A", "B"); // Checks if label values exist-
+        .hasSampleValue("A", "B"); // Checks if label values exist -
-                                   // typically values are your build info version
+                                   // typical values are your build info version
 ```

 ### Counter or Gauge